samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 In the above example the **[some-slot]** will be evaluated, and the resulting value of the slot invocation
-will be compared towards the _"some static value"_ using the **[cs]** slot.
-You can also provide expressions
+will become the LHS value compared towards the _"some static value"_ as RHS using the **[cs]** slot.
+You can
-for both the LHS and the RHS such as follows, at which point the values of both expressions will be compared.
+also provide expressions for both the LHS and the RHS such as follows, at which point the values of both
+expressions will be compared.

 ```
 cs